joeyday/glideguide.blog/_drafts/glidequery-perks-part-1.md

 ## Conclusion

 Because GlideQuery behaves so much more predictably in always returning JavaScript native types, a lot of confusion and potential bugs are just removed from the picture.
-I know I would've understood and trusted the platform a lot more in my early years scripting on the platform if I'd cut my teeth on GlideQuery instead of GlideRecord.{% include endmark.html %}
+I know I would've understood and trusted the platform a lot more in my early years if I'd cut my teeth scripting with GlideQuery instead of GlideRecord.{% include endmark.html %}